EmilDohne/PhotoshopAPI/docs/doxygen/code/layeredfile.rst

 Conversion Functions
 ---------------------

-.. doxygenfunction:: LayeredToPhotoshopFile
+.. doxygenfunction:: layered_to_photoshop

 |

 Find Layer as specific type
 ----------------------------

-.. doxygenfunction:: findLayerAs
+.. doxygenfunction:: find_layer_as

 |